 The Associate of Arts and Sciences degree will be overseen by the new UWM College of General Studies.
 UWM does not currently offer an associate’s degree.
 The Academic Affairs Functional Team is currently looking at the integration of curriculum, focusing on the UW Colleges’ courses and UWM’s general education courses.
 This team is looking at which courses are transfer equivalents and discussing nonequivalent transfer courses with UWM department chairs.
 Ultimately, there will be no “duplication” of courses since all courses will be UWM courses.

-Will faculty at the two‐year colleges have opportunities for sabbaticals and conference travel similar to those for faculty at UWM?
+Will faculty at the two‐year campuses have opportunities for sabbaticals and conference travel similar to those for other UWM faculty?

-Details on sabbatical opportunities and conference resources for UW Colleges faculty have not yet been decided.
+Details on sabbatical opportunities and conference resources for faculty at the two-year campuses have not yet been decided.

-How will faculty who are working toward tenure be affected by differences in the tenure and promotion criteria and processes at the two‐year colleges compared to UWM?
+How will faculty who are working toward tenure be affected by differences in the tenure and promotion criteria and processes at the two‐year campuses compared to UWM?

 What will be the expected workload at UWM and the two‐year campuses?
 Will faculty have the same teaching loads?

-At this point and for the 2018-19 academic year, workload for UW Colleges instructors will remain unchanged.
+For the 2018-19 academic year, workload for instructors in Waukesha and Washington County will remain unchanged.

 Where will UW Flexible Option degrees be housed?